JustAnyones/Plugin-creator-website/docs/docs/attribute-types/meta/tags.md

 # Tags

-This is an object that contains tags.
+This is an object of the meta object that contains tags.

 ## Supported tags